keu/docs/software_versioned_docs/version-0.16/houston-api.md

 > **Note:** For more information about the SysAdmin role, reference our ["User Management" doc](manage-platform-users.md).

-If you don't already have a Deployment ID, run `astro deployment list` via the Astronomer CLI or follow the steps in the "Query an Airflow Deployment" section above.
+If you don't already have a Deployment ID, run `astro deployment list` via the Astronomer Software CLI or follow the steps in the "Query an Airflow Deployment" section above.

 Then, to delete a Deployment, run the following: